neo4j-contrib/neomodel/doc/source/configuration.rst

 However, everything else is still handled by neomodel : sessions, transactions, etc...

 NB : Only the synchronous driver will work in this way.
-The asynchronous driver is not supported yet.
+See the next section for the preferred method, and how to pass an async driver instance.

 Change/Close the connection
 ---------------------------

 Optionally, you can change the connection at any time by calling ``set_connection``::

-    from neomodel.sync_.core import db
+    from neomodel import db
     # Using URL - auto-managed
     db.set_connection(url='bolt://neo4j:neo4j@localhost:7687')